Cameron Kasky: Reactions

-Politics
+Political views

 Kasky endorsed Andrew Yang in the 2020 Democratic Party presidential primaries, claiming to be "very tired of... the same nonsense that's been failing the American people for generations.
 Yang is offering up solutions that change the game."
 Upon Yang dropping out, Kasky threw his support behind Bernie Sanders, and subsequently endorsed Joe Biden in the general election.

+In 2025, Kasky was a vocal supporter of Zohran Mamdani's mayoral campaign.

+In September 2025, Kasky said he was considering running in the 2026 Democratic primary for New York's 12th congressional district to replace the retiring Jerry Nadler.
+He officially launched his campaign in November 2025.

+Kasky is a vocal critic of Israel and has stated that the nation is committing genocide in Gaza.

+Kasky identifies as a democratic socialist and has stated that he is a dues-paying member of the Democratic Socialists of America.

 Personal life

-Kasky is Jewish, and he identifies as queer.
+Kasky is queer.
 In his coming out as queer, reported by Out on September 14, 2021, Kasky said that his "ability to proudly share who I am today only exists due to queer activists, specifically queer activists of color, giving their lives for our right to exist...To those of you who are also struggling to find an identity that you find authentic, take your time.
 Look inwards and indulge in your beauty and light."
-Kasky has been open about his struggles with mental health over the years (particularly with his struggle with depression and bipolar disorder) and has used his platform to open up about his struggles with mental health.